Review of adult gender dysphoria services

 This review will examine the operating procedures in each service; the appropriateness of the service model for the presenting population; areas of concern, and any action being taken to improve quality.
 It will identify areas for improvement in relation to service quality, good practice that could be shared with other clinics, and any support that should be made available to services to assist improvement.

-The key lines of enquiry will be designed in collaboration with current and former patients, clinicians and other key stakeholders.
+The key lines of enquiry have been designed in collaboration with current and former patients, clinicians and other key stakeholders.

 Dr David Levy, Medical Director of Lancashire and South Cumbria Integrated Care Board, and previously NHS England’s North West Regional Medical Director, will lead the review, supported by an expert panel of patients, clinicians experienced in the delivery of gender-related care, independent regulators and members of relevant professional bodies.